Trusted-Seed/dashboard/content/faq.md

       * Activate your membership in the Trusted Seed’s Swiss Association by contributing your membership dues at [member.commonsstack.foundation](https://member.commonsstack.foundation/)

       * Minimum dues are 450 DAI, but contributions above this amount are welcomed.
-[Scholarships](https://medium.com/commonsstack/trusted-seed-swiss-membership-scholarship-application-f2d07bc2fc90) are available for those who are unable to afford membership fees.
+[Scholarships](https://admin.typeform.com/form/z2hT6AOO/create?block=16693517-d37b-4bcb-84fb-ea89350b234c) are available for those who are unable to afford membership fees upon approval

-      * Confirm you can see your CSTK Score in your dashboard & xDai wallet - you’re in!
+      * Confirm you can see your TRUST Score in your dashboard & xDai wallet - you’re in!

       For more information, read the full article [here](https://medium.com/commonsstack/join-the-commons-stacks-trusted-seed-swiss-association-ed51a356cb6c).